SteveGeyer/Doris/sketches/README.md

 [v3/nointerrupts](https://github.com/SteveGeyer/Doris/tree/master/sketches/v3/nointerrupts) is the same code as the V2 version modified to use an Arduino Uno and the custom PC board's I/O pin layout.
 I have noticed a little instablity in the V3 balance.
 I will be working to resolve this.

+[v3/oneinterrupt](https://github.com/SteveGeyer/Doris/tree/master/sketches/v3/interrupt) uses a single interrupt to handle multiple motors stepping function.
+It is works great with no instability in balance.
+In future steps my plan is to use this version for the ballbot.

 [MPU6050_calibration](https://github.com/SteveGeyer/Doris/tree/master/sketches/MPU6050_calibration) is the sketch used to dervive the calibration parameters for the MPU6050.
 These parameters and currently wired into the code.
 This sketch was written by Luis Ródenas <luisrodenaslorda@gmail.com>.